tomi77/django-evostream/docs/cli.rst

 * ``--rtmp-absolute-timestamps`` Forces the timestamps to be absolute when using RTMP.

-* ``--send-chunk-size-request`` Sets whether the RTMP stream will or will not send a “Set Chunk Length” message.
+* ``--send-chunk-size-request`` Sets whether the RTMP stream will or will not send a "Set Chunk Length" message.
 This is significant when pushing to Akamai’s new RTMP HD ingest point where this parameter should be set to 0 so that Akamai will not drop the connection.

 * ``--use-source-pts`` When value is true, timestamps on source inbound RTMP stream are passed directly to the outbound (pushed) RTMP streams.
 This affects only pushed Outbound Net RTMP with net RTMP source.
 This parameter overrides the value of the ``config.lua`` option of the same name.

 Example
 ::